mcp-rune 0.107.0

 Key Components

-• resourceUri — MCP resource URI for the HTML
+• resourceUri — MCP resource URI for the HTML (ui://{namespace}/new-model-app / …/edit-model-app)

-• toolName — MCP tool name (e.g., create_book_form or update_book_form)
+• toolName — MCP tool name (new_model_app / edit_model_app)

 Registry that manages app registrations.
 Key methods:

-• registerResources(mcpServer) — Registers HTML resources
+• registerResources(mcpServer) — Registers HTML resources (injecting theme overrides and kind render hints into <head> at serve time)

-Client-side App — src/engineer/apps/model-form-ui/app.js
+Client-side App — src/mcp/apps/shared/model-form/main.js

-Generic form renderer that:
+Generic form renderer (called by both new-model-app/ui/app.js and edit-model-app/ui/app.js) that:

 1. Receives schema via ontoolresult